BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 A Spot Fleet is a way to have a set of Spot Instances with additional (optional) On-Demand Instances. ir will launch from possible launch pools (based on instance type, OS, Availability Zone), and the fleet will choose from the possible launch pools until reaching cpacity or maximum cost.

 Allocation strategies

 - lowestPrice - from the lowest priced pool
 - diversifed - distributed across all pools
 - capacityOptimized - pool with the optimal cpacity for the number of instances.
-- priceCapacityOptimized (recommended) - first the pool with the highest cpacity available. then select the lowest priced pool.
+- priceCapacityOptimized (recommended) - first the pool with the highest capacity available. then select the lowest priced pool.

 #### EC2 Instances Launch Types Hands On